 What is the Local Plan?

 The Local Plan is our plan for the future of Wirral.
 It will play an important part in shaping the future of our towns, villages, infrastructure, environment and economy.
-We need a Local Plan to plan to:
+We need a Local Plan to:

 - Plan for the infrastructure, homes and jobs that our residents need